aerospike/aerospike-backup-service/README.md

 ### Can multiple backup routines be performed simultaneously?

-The service uses the asbackup shared library, which is not currently thread safe.
-Given this limitation, there is a global lock in which backup operations wait for each other to process.
+The service uses the [`asbackup` shared library](https://github.com/aerospike/aerospike-tools-backup), which is not currently thread safe.
+Given this limitation, backup routines are performed in sequence.

 ### Which storage providers are supported?